The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2015-2016 academic year.

 Poetry in Practice

-Develops and understanding of poetry and poetic proactive by reading, analyzing and discussing critical essays, poetic theory, and poetic works.
+Develops and understanding of poetry and poetic practice by reading, analyzing and discussing critical essays, poetic theory, and poetic works.
 Introduces students to the evolving poetic tradition by examining classic, contemporary and experimental poetic forms.
 Allows students to use what they have learned to produce their own poetry.
-Prerequisite: ENG121 (formerly ENG 111).
+Prerequisite: ENG 121

 Writing Minor Capstone

 Builds upon foundational understanding of the conventions of creative writing.
 Focuses on developing authorial voice and artistic sensibility, but it will also depend on critical readings of established authors.
-Prerequisite: Completion of the WLCE, ENG 121(formerly ENG 111) and at least two other Writing Minor courses.
+Prerequisite: Completion of the WLCE, ENG 121and at least two other Writing Minor courses.
 Advanced

 Reading and Writing Seminar